Dr Jeanette Hennigan Integrative psychotherapist , EC1R

 Are you, or someone you love, finding life difficult?

-- Are anxiety, low mood or other psychological, behavioural or relational issues getting in the way of living life to the full either as an individual or a couple?
+- Are anxiety, low mood or other psychological, behavioural or relational issues getting in the way of living life to the full?

 - Are you a parent looking for a qualified and experienced mental health professional to help your child or teen confidentially and without necessarily having to take time out of your working week to take them to see someone?
 Or to avoid them having to be seen accessing help at in their educational environment, if the thought of doing so is difficult for them?

 - It is important that you find someone that you can work with.
-I offer a lower cost initial session for individuals (not couples) - £45, without commitment to further sessions.
+I offer a lower cost initial session - £60, without commitment to further sessions.

 I can offer a safe and confidential environment, either face to face or online, in which to express concerning thoughts and feelings, gain deeper insight into difficulties and take positive steps forward.
 I am an experienced Counsellor, Cognitive Behaviour Therapist, supervisor and Coaching Psychologist who is registered and accredited registered with BACP, BABCP and BPsS.
 I offer both short and long-term work in central London or online.
-I have worked with children, young people and adults for many years, predominantly in Schools, but also for MIND, Cruse Bereavement Care, Samaritans, various counselling agencies and in a GP Surgery.
+I have worked with children, young people and adults for many years in organisations such as MIND, Cruse Bereavement Care, Samaritans, Primary & Secondary Schools, GP Surgery and various counselling agencies.

 Making the decision to attend a session with me is a positive step and can offer support beyond that available from family or friends.
 My aim is to help you find better ways to understand yourself, or to bring about changes to help you manage the way you think or behave, to improve your mental, emotional and behavioural well-being.